davea42/libdwarf-code/READMEcmake.md

 For cmake, ignore the autogen.sh script in the base source directory, autogen.sh is only for configure.

-By default cmake builds just libdwarf and dwarfdump and libdwarf is a static (archive) library.
-To switch to a shared library output with cmake add the following to the cmake command:

-    -DBUILD_SHARED=YES -DBUILD_NON_SHARED=NO

 Lets assume the base directory of the the libdwarf source in a directory named 'code' inside the directory '/path/to/' Always